Computer performance: Environmental impact

-The effect of a computer or computers on the environment, during manufacturing and recycling as well as during use.
+The effect of computing on the environment, during manufacturing and recycling as well as during use.
 Measurements are taken with the objectives of reducing waste, reducing hazardous materials, and minimizing a computer's ecological footprint.

 Transistor count

-The transistor count is the number of transistors on an integrated circuit (IC).
+The number of transistors on an integrated circuit (IC).
 Transistor count is the most common measure of IC complexity.

 Benchmarks

 Because there are so many programs to test a CPU on all aspects of performance, benchmarks were developed.

 The most famous benchmarks are the SPECint and SPECfp benchmarks developed by Standard Performance Evaluation Corporation and the Certification Mark benchmark developed by the Embedded Microprocessor Benchmark Consortium EEMBC.

 Software performance testing

-In software engineering, performance testing is in general testing performed to determine how a system performs in terms of responsiveness and stability under a particular workload.
-It can also serve to investigate, measure, validate or verify other quality attributes of the system, such as scalability, reliability and resource usage.
+In software engineering, performance testing is, in general, conducted to determine how a system performs in terms of responsiveness and stability under a particular workload.
+It can also serve to investigate, measure, validate, or verify other quality attributes of the system, such as scalability, reliability, and resource usage.

-Performance testing is a subset of performance engineering, an emerging computer science practice which strives to build performance into the implementation, design and architecture of a system.
+Performance testing is a subset of performance engineering, an emerging computer science practice which strives to build performance into the implementation, design, and architecture of a system.